ourownstory/swiss-cheese/python/kedro.md

 kedro = "0.19.2"
 ```

-Now we can create a poetry virtual environment:
+Now we can create a poetry virtual environment (using this minimal pyproject.toml):
 ```
-poetry shell
+> poetry shell
 ```

 And then install our packages, in this case just kedro:
 ```
-poetry update
+> poetry update
 ```

 Next, we can set up Kedro, which will prompt us to give the project a name and few more options:
 ```
-kedro new
+> kedro new
 ```

 Assuming we called the project `projectname`, and said no to all other options, we end up with these folders and files: